Recruitment

 The referenced equipment list can be found here.

 Joining our team requires a significant time commitment and once field ready you'll be expected to maintain a high degree of readiness.
 Your first year in particular can be quite demanding with required training and continual reviews of your progress.
-Our goal is to get new candidates quickly up to speed and that will require many weekends and evenings both from you and our existing team members.
+Our goal is to get new candidates up to speed quickly, and that will require many weekends and evenings from both you and our existing team members.

 Why Join